Wesley G. Russell Jr.: Life and education

 Russell was born in 1970 in Hampton, Virginia and received his Bachelor of Arts from the University of Virginia and his Juris Doctor from Antonin Scalia Law School (previously George Mason University School of Law).

-Legal career
+Career

 Prior to joining the court, Russell was the deputy attorney general for civil litigation for the Commonwealth of Virginia.
 He was also a partner at the law firm of McSweeney, Crump, Childress & Timple PC.
 He started his career as a law clerk for the Virginia 13th Judicial Circuit.

-Judicial career

-Service on Virginia Court of Appeals
+Virginia Court of Appeals

 Russell was first elected by the General Assembly on March 10, 2006, to an eight-year term beginning January 20, 2014.
 His eight-year term began February 1, 2015.
 His term would have expired on January 31, 2023, however, he was elected to the Virginia Supreme Court.

-Appointment to Supreme Court of Virginia
+Supreme Court of Virginia

 On June 17, 2022, Russell was elected by the Virginia General Assembly 12-year term on the Supreme Court of Virginia beginning July 1, 2022.